Go and read the excellent blog post from Cloudflare on their recent outage if you haven’t already.

 Is this code exploitable?
 Almost certainly yes with sufficient effort.
 We discussed Thomas Dulien’s paper Weird machines, exploitability, and provable unexploitability at the Säntis Systems Summit recently, I highly recommend it if you are interested in exploitability.
 But overall, proving code is not exploitable is in general not going to be possible, and attackers always have the advantage.
 Sure they will pick the easiest things first, but most attacks are automated now and attacking scales well.
 Security is risk management, but with memory safety being a relatively easy exploit in many cases, it is a high risk.
 Obviously not all this code is exposed to attackers via network or attacker supplied data, especially in containerised environments, but some is, and you will spend increasing amounts of time working out what is a risk.
 The sheer volume of security issues just makes risk management more difficult.

-If your are a die hard C hacker and want to last bastion of C is of course
+If you are a die hard C hacker and want to remain one, the last bastion of C is

 In the short term, start to explore and invest in ways to replace every legacy C dependency you are currently using.
 Write a deprecation roadmap.
 Cut down your dependencies on Linux distributions.
 Shift to memory safe languages everywhere, and if you use C++ make sure you only use the safer subset.
 Look to smaller more nimble Linux distributions that start shipping memory safe code; although the moves here have been slow so far, you only need a little as once distros stop having to be C package managers they can do a better job of being minimal userspaces.
 There isn’t much code you really need to run modern applications that themselves do not have many C dependencies, as implementations like LinuxKit show.
 If you just sit on top of the kernel, using its ABI stability guarantees there is little you need to do other than a little configuration; well other than worry about the bugs in a kernel written in … C.